Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 These have already become fundamental across the field.
 But what about the "devops"-ish part?
 Can you name aspects related to the model delivery to production?

 The most popular solutions I could've found there is building a Python web server (most commonly on Flask framework) and using it as a base for model inference.
 The model is typically uploaded via VSC/SSH or delivered as Python package.
 Sometimes there could be a NGINX server, load balancing each request across multiple Flask servers.
-The most recent recipies include packing the model to container and deploying it to the Kubernetes cluster (or running it just on the Docker engine instance).
+The most recent recipes include packing the model to container and deploying it to the Kubernetes cluster (or running it just on the Docker engine instance).

 Can you derive the steps that are needed to perform the described above?